 - No alternatives or status page link

-What you want users to see:
+What you want users to see instead:

-<!-- A graceful maintenance page -->
+<!-- An honest status page -->

 <!DOCTYPE html>